 Let’s say you want to save up enough money for a down payment on a house.
-You’d like to invest your down payment and make it grow, so you can buy a home or condo in a couple of years, hopefully with some extra cash thanks to that investment.
+You’d like to invest your down payment and make it grow so that you can buy a home or condo in a couple of years, hopefully with some extra cash, thanks to that investment.

 Sure, this seems like a good idea.
-But what you don’t know is how easy it is to lose money in the short term, instead of earning money, on the stock market – or how much you really stand to lose.
+But you don’t know how easy it is to lose money in the short term instead of earning money on the stock market – or how much you stand to lose.
 Here, we’ll explain why investing in the stock market may not be a sure bet if you have a short-term time horizon of two years or less.

 What is Market Risk?
 Market Volatility In Short-Term Investing

-To understand how stock market gains and losses work, we first need to look at market risk.
+We first need to look at market risk to understand how stock market gains and losses work.
 Market risk is the underlying risk associated with investing that cannot be avoided or diversified away.
-That’s why diversification is so important – it can prevent your portfolio from completely tanking when faced with volatility.
-You have a financial goal that you plan to materialize in the near future?
+That’s why diversification is so important—it can prevent your portfolio from completely tanking when faced with volatility.
+Do you have a financial goal that you plan to materialize in the near future?
 Market risk is your worst enemy.

-So what are your odds of losing or winning on a short-term investment horizon of just two years?
-If we look at the last 90 years of the S&P 500, history shows that even with a diversified portfolio comprised of the 500 largest US public companies, you still have a roughly 24% chance of losing money over a two-year period.
+So, what are your odds of losing or winning on a short-term investment horizon of just two years?
+Looking at the last 90 years of the S&P 500, history shows that even with a diversified portfolio comprised of the 500 largest US public companies, you still have a roughly 24% chance of losing money over two years.
 There can be huge dips and spikes from one year to the next.
-Odds are, you won’t just lose 2 or 3% of your money.
+Chances are, you won’t lose 2 or 3% of your money.
 Depending on whether it was a good year or not, you could lose even 30% or 40% of your initial investment.

 This graph shows the rolling two-year returns of this index.

-Not only that, but these averages also include extremely good periods, like the past 10 years, which are still considered among the best bull markets.
+Not only that, but these averages also include excellent periods, like the past 10 years, which are still considered among the best bull markets.
 If we look at the decade just before that (the 2000-2010s), the odds of losing money were much higher, at around 46% over 2 years.
-During the 2000s, if you invested in the stock market you basically flipped a coin and hoped you wouldn’t lose money over a two-year period.
+During the 2000s, if you invested in the stock market, you basically flipped a coin and hoped you wouldn’t lose money over a two-year period.

 If you had invested your home down payment at some point in the 2000s, hoping to grow it and take it out in a couple of years, you could have easily lost up to half of your cash – depending on how unlucky you were.
 That’s why a long-term approach to investing is so important.